zhinst/laboneq-applications/examples/guide-building-blocks.md

 ## Setting up a device and session

 Build your LabOne Q `DeviceSetup`, qubits and `Session` as normal.
-Here we import an example from the applications library's test suite:
+Here we import an example from the applications library's test suite (this will change in the near future):

 ```{code-cell} ipython3
 import sys